-The Annual Business Plan for 2019 was the first under the Strategic Plan 2019-2022, adopted in 2018, and reflects the strategic priorities identified therein.
+The Annual Business Plan for 2020 was the second under the Strategic Plan 2019-2022, adopted in 2018, and reflects the strategic priorities identified therein.
 The core focus will continue to be on protection grants, capacity building, protection advice, advocacy on individual cases and campaigning around visibility & legitimacy for HRDs at risk.
-In line with the Strategic Plan, in 2020 we will add a second Protection Coordinator for Middle East and North Africa region and expand capacity in the delivery of training.
+In line with the Strategic Plan, in 2021 we will add a US based representative (originally scheduled for 2020 but the recruitment was delayed because of Covid) and continue to expand capacity in the delivery of training.
 We will continue our review of management capacity and organisational systems.

-Income projections for 2020 are robust given the significant number of multi-annual funding arrangements in place.
-The main focus of attention will be on grant renewals and income generation focused on 2021 and beyond.
+Income projections for 2021 are robust given the significant number of multi-annual funding arrangements in place.
+The main focus of attention will be on grant renewals and income generation focused on 2022 and beyond.

-We are liaising with donors on the potential impact of Covid-19 on both programme activities and any impact on income.
-Initial indications are that our key donors want to stress that they will be flexible about any rearrangement of activities that might be necessary.
+We continue to liaise with donors on the potential impact of Covid-19 on both programme activities and any impact on income.
+We have had positive discussions with our key donors and were able to obtain agreement to postpone some activities given reduced expenditure in 2020.
 We will continue to liaise and monitor this.
-We remain confident about 2020 income but clearly the global economic impact of the Covid-19 crisis may have consequences in 2021 and beyond.
+We remain confident about 2021 income but clearly the global economic impact of the Covid-19 crisis may have further consequences in 2021 and beyond.